mit-satori/getting-started/satori-getting-help.rst

 Email help
 ^^^^^^^^^^

-If you need help with anything , please email satori-support@techsquare.com .
+If you need help with anything , please email orcd-help-satori@mit.edu.
 Tech support is mostly normal business hours, so responses are usually quicker during regular work hours.
 Response times during the night and over weekend and holidays (or when there is a lot going on!) can be slower.